 Racial Equity Tools

 Race, Equity, and Inclusion is the lens we aim to focus our efforts through each day.
 This is the time to emphasize this essential work.
-A deeper commitment is needed as research shows inequities are exacerbated during a time of crisis.
+A deeper commitment is needed as research shows health inequities are exacerbated during a time of crisis.
 Please take some time to join us in this work and let’s keep each other grounded in the need to disrupt oppression of all forms.

 Racial Equity Tools, has put together a COVID-19 resource list.
 National Innovation Service created an Equitable Systems Transfomational Framework for COVID-19.